Mohammed-Hatem/e-commerce/README.md

 ## 🚀 Features

 - 📦 Product and Cart management with quantity support
-- 🧾 Checkout system with invoice and shipment generation
+- 🧾 Checkout system with invoice
-- ⚖️ Realistic product weight calculations
 - 💡 Emphasis on clean, maintainable OOP structure
 - ✅ Includes validations and error handling for edge cases